TechNoobForSale/Benchmarking-For-Dummies/Benchmarking Guide.md

      We disable Google Apps since they have a really bad habit of running in the background and stealing **a lot** of CPU cycles.
 Meanwhile we disable Bluetooth, Mobile Data etc to drag down to a minimum the heat sources inside your phone.
 All we want to run is your CPU and/or GPU.
 Bluetooth also steals some CPU cycles, which nobody likes when benchmarking.
 So disconnect your headphones bro.

+     iOS users can't do most of that, but you guys can still enable Plane Mode, Disable Bluetooth and Mobile data, GPS and also disable Background App Refreshing in the settings.

      **Important for some Users:** Stop using LSpeed and FDE.AI or any App that claims to improve your device's performance through miraculous means.
 They are making it worse.